celeritas-project/celeritas/doc/overview.rst

 Overview
 ********

-This section summarizes some core concepts
+This section summarizes key usage patterns and implementation details from Celeritas, especially those that differ from Geant4.

 Units
 =====

 The unit system in Celeritas is CGS with centimeter (cm), gram (g), second (s), gauss (Ga?), and kelvin (K) all having a value of unity.
-With these definitions, densities can be defined in natural units of :math:`\mathrm{g}/mathrm{cm}^3`, and macroscopic cross sections are in units of :math:`mathrm{cm}^{-1}`.
-See :ref:`_CPPv45units` for more descriptions of the core unit system and the exactly defined values for SI units such as tesla.
+With these definitions, densities can be defined in natural units of :math:`\mathrm{g}/\mathrm{cm}^3`, and macroscopic cross sections are in units of :math:`\mathrm{cm}^{-1}`.
+See the :ref:`units documentation <api_units>` for more descriptions of the core unit system and the exactly defined values for SI units such as tesla.

-Celeritas defines :ref:`_CPPv49constants` from a few different sources.
+Celeritas defines :ref:`constants <api_constants>` from a few different sources.
 Mathematical constants are defined as truncated floating point values.
 Some physical constants such as the speed of light, Planck's constant, and the electron charge, have exact numerical values as specified by the SI unit system